 It’s another story when Diana tells a skeptical Steve that Ares must be behind the Great War, and if she can kill him, the war will end.
 Just because it turns out there are Amazon women who can block bullets with their bracelets and force you to tell the truth with a glowing lasso doesn’t mean anything goes.

 If Diana transcends the cynicism and nihilism with which Snyder imbued the first two DC universe movies, the movie is sometimes more cynical than it should be.
 At times Diana seems so naïve the movie threatens to become an allegory of blind faith, or even lost faith.
 Other times it seems cynical modernity is on trial.
-The resolution of these ambitious themes is more thoughtful than I expected, if less than fully satisfying.
+The resolution of these ambitious themes is both less than fully satisfying and more thoughtful than I expected.

 In a way, all the DC movies, even Christopher Nolan’s Dark Knight trilogy, have been about the same thing: Granted that people need heroes, do they deserve them?
 Are people worth saving?
 No one asked that question more pointedly than Nolan, though in the end he bit off so much more than he could chew that he neglected to offer a final answer.